 One of NAMI’s cornerstone programs is Family-to-Family.
-NAMI Family-to-Family is a FREE, twelve-week educational program for family, significant others, and friends of people living with mental illness.
+NAMI Family-to-Family is a FREE, eight-week educational program for family, significant others, and friends of people living with mental illness.
 Research shows that the program significantly improves the coping and problem-solving abilities of the people closest to an individual living with a mental health condition.

 NAMI Family-to-Family is taught by NAMI-trained family members who have been there, and includes presentations, discussions, and interactive exercises.